C-Sparrow/Tartana/doc/main/commandline.md

   - **reprocess**<br/>Reprocesses the completed or processed downloads.
 This is handy if you want to extract the downloads again.

   The status and the other actions do support a *--destination* (eg. --destination=demo) option.
 This options filters downloads by the destination string and runs the action only on that subset.
-The *--compact* (eg. --compact=1) option shows the status action in compact mode.
+The *--compact* (eg. --compact) option shows the status action in compact mode.

   Example: `php cli/app.php download:control status destination=test`